Bob Schreck

-Robert Schreck (/ʃrɛk/; born February 2, 1955) is an American comic book writer and editor.
+Robert "Bob" Schreck (/ʃrɛk/; born February 2, 1955) is an American comic book writer and editor.
 Schreck is best known for his influential role as editor and marketing director at Dark Horse Comics in the 1990s, co-founding Oni Press, and for his subsequent stint as editor for DC Comics.
 He is currently the Deputy Director of the Comic Book Legal Defense Fund.